gilgledson/add-item-cart-js/README.md

-# Add itens in cart  with HTML5 and Javascript
+# Add items in cart  with HTML5 and Javascript
 this is a system of add product in cart using HTML5 and Javascript.

 at function "soma" at file "js/app.js" the is done the addiction de product in cart using function of HTML5 localStoreg for